1&1 AG: Telecommunications business

 With 4.3 million DSL retail customers (as of 2018), the brand 1&1 is the third-largest provider of broadband connections in Germany, behind Deutsche Telekom and Vodafone.
 The DSL connections, which were on the market until June 2007, which required a Telekom landline connection to function, were implemented either by Telekom or by Telefónica Germany via Line-Sharing (excluding ADSL2+) and operated under the name 1&1 DSL.
 With the integration of VOIP (2004), Video-on-Demand (1&1 in cooperation with Maxdome), and the 1&1 mobile-services tariff (2007) in the DSL-based bundled offer, 1&1 became a Quadruple-Play provider.

 In a DSL test carried out by the magazine Connect in July 2015, 1&1 ranked in first place, beating out Telekom, and marketed this fact in a comparative advertisement.
 Telekom countered with an ad of its own in the same magazine, which played on the poor mobile service of its competitors.

 One special characteristic of the 1&1 business is its bundling, whereby hardware is offered in conjunction with a contract.
 As early as the 1990s, 1&1 achieved wide distribution with its own branded hardware, for example with the modem "1&1 Speedster 14.400".
 A milestone was reached in cooperation with Berlin manufacturer AVM, who pronounced 1&1 as their biggest client, and whose DSL routers were marketed under the "1&1" brand.
 Additional examples include, between 2006 and 2010, the mobile email device 1&1 PocketWeb, and, in 2010, the 1&1 SmartPad, which was originally designed as a remote control for the 1&1 MediaCenter, which was introduced in 2008.

-External effects and marketing campaigns of the 1&1 brand
+Table of mobile frequencies

+Marketing campaigns

-Beginning in the Bundesliga soccer season 2021/21, Borussia Dortmund became an advertising partner of 1&1.
+Beginning in the Bundesliga soccer season 2020/21, Borussia Dortmund became an advertising partner of 1&1.